gorillabuilderz/gb-arduino-libs/README.md

 ## Installation Instructions
-1. To install, follow [this Arduino Reference Libraries guide](http://arduino.cc/it/Reference/Libraries), under the "Contributed Libraries" section, which is quoted below.
-In brief, copy all folders from `gb-arduino-libs/src` folder to your sketchbook/libraries folder so that the structure is such:
+1. Installation is just like any other [Arduino library][libraries] install.
+Locate the directory where your sketches are stored (refferred to as the [sketchbook][environment]), copy all folders from the `gb-arduino-libs/src` folder to your sketchbook `libraries` folder so that the structure under the libraries folder is such:

 ```
-sketchbook
-    |- libraries
+libraries
-    |    |- GB4DGraphics
+    |- GB4DGraphics
-    |    |- GB4DLcdDriver
+    |- GB4DLcdDriver
-    |    |- GBEthernet
+    |- GBEthernet
-    |    |- GBIMAC
+    |- GBIMAC
-    |    |- GBStatus
+    |- GBStatus
-    |    |- GBTransport
+    |- GBTransport
-    |    |- GBUtils
+    |- GBUtils
 ```

-Quoted:
-> "If you're using one of these libraries, you need to install it first.
-To do so,
-	download the library and unzip it.
-It should be in a folder of its own, and will typically contain at least two files, one with a .h suffix and one with a .cpp suffix.
-Open your Arduino sketchbook folder.
-If there is already a folder there called libraries, place the library folder in there.
-If not, create a folder called libraries in the sketchbook folder, and drop the library folder in there.
-Then re-start the Arduino programming environment, and you should see your new library in the Sketch > Import Library menu."
+    If you're not too sure where to find your sketchbook folder, you can view or change the location by the Arduino IDE Preferences dialog.
+Generally this can be one of three places depending on your Opertating System:
+    * Linux: `$HOME/sketchbook`
+    * Windows: `My Documents\Arduino`
+    * Mac: `$HOME/Documents/Arduino`

 2. Restart the Arduino IDE.
 3. Open and play with the GB* Examples from the File->Examples menu.

 ## Upgrade Instructions
-1. Remove all GorillaBuilderz libraries (GB*) folders from your Arduino sktechbook folder.
+1. Remove all GorillaBuilderz libraries (GB*) folders from your [Arduino sketchbook][environment] folder.
 2. Follow the Installation Instructions above

 ## Modules Included